 In this article, we’ll explain:

 - How tenant rep brokerage commissions are structured

 - What you should expect to pay out of pocket for your tenant rep broker

 - Additional costs related to the site selection process

 Read Now: What is a Tenant Representation Broker & What Do They Do?

 What is the typical fee or commission a tenant representation broker makes on my lease?

 Typically, your tenant representative will receive 4% of your total gross rent (or base rent plus operating expenses) over the life of your lease.

-For example, if you are signing a 5 year lease for 5,000 sf and your rental rate is $30 per square foot, those three figures would be multiplied to find the total amount that the tenant would pay to the landlord over the lease period (5 x 5,000 x 30 = $750,000).
+For example, if you are signing a five-year lease for 5,000 square feet and your rental rate is $30 per square foot, those three figures would be multiplied to find the total amount that the tenant would pay to the landlord over the lease period (5 x 5,000 x 30 = $750,000).
 Then that total amount the landlord receives is multiplied by 4% to find the tenant rep’s commission (750,000 x 0.04 = $30,000).